IRB FAQs

 Email a brief summary of the activity to umric@maine.edu and the IRB will respond with a determination.

 You can submit the IRB application at the same time as the proposal.
-Depending on the sponsor you may also submit the IRB application at the time of award.
+Depending on the sponsor, you may also submit the IRB application at the time of award.
 We strongly encourage you to check with the sponsor on their requirements.

 Principal Investigator (PI) and Study Team Management

-The PI should close out the applications or notify the Office of Research Compliance in writing that the study will be transferred to another qualified PI at the University of Maine.
+The PI should close out the applications or notify the Office of Research Compliance at in writing that the study will be transferred to another qualified PI at the University of Maine.

 Changes in the PI should be submitted to the IRB prior to the new PI assuming oversight of the study.
 The change must be submitted at least 14 business days prior to the departure of the former PI.
-If the former PI is leaving the institution but will remain a study team member, please contact the IRB office.
+If the former PI is leaving the institution but will remain a study team member, please contact the IRB Office.
 See “How do I submit a change in PI?” below.

-If the study is funded the PI should also notify the Office of Research Administration.
+If the study is funded, the PI should also notify the Office of Research Administration.

 The change in PI should be submitted as a modification.
 The request will be reviewed at a Full Board meeting unless the original study was expedited and continues to meet criteria for review under expedited procedures.